gadirajus13/3D-Surface-Reconstruction/README.md

 2. **Dense Reconstruction:**
 - The dense reconstruction step takes the sparse reconstruction data and the color images to generate a dense point cloud.
 (Requires CUDA compilation of COLMAP)
 - COLMAP's patch match stereo algorithm is used to estimate depth maps for each image pair.
-- The depth maps are then merged to create a dense point cloud representing the scene.
-- This step provides a detailed representation of the scene geometry.
+- The depth maps are then merged to create a dense point cloud representing the scene which provides a detailed representation of the scene geometry.

 3. **Point Cloud Filtering:**
 - The dense point cloud generated from the previous step may contain noise and outliers.
-- Statistical outlier removal is applied to the point cloud to remove points that deviate significantly from their neighbors.
-- This step helps to reduce noise and improve the quality of the point cloud.
+- Statistical outlier removal is applied to the point cloud to remove points that deviate significantly from their neighbors to reduce noise and improve the quality of the point cloud.

 4. **Point Cloud Segmentation:**
 - The filtered point cloud is segmented into different objects using DBSCAN clustering, which is a density-based clustering algorithm that groups together points that are closely packed.